nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

 Patterns can be defined using a single ``NAME.ui_patterns.yml`` file.
 However, in case of sites with a large number of patterns, this might quickly becomes difficult to manage.

-Luckily pattern definitions can be organised in sub-folders too, as shown below:
+If that's the case pattern definitions can also be organised in sub-folders, as shown below:

 .. code-block:: bash